Gaza war protests at universities: Parties involved

+Protest groups

 Organizers and ideologies

 Participants included students, faculty, and unaffiliated people of various backgrounds, including Jews and Muslims.
 Pro-Palestinian activists at Columbia said their movement is anti-Zionist, and several campus protests were organized by anti-Zionist groups.
 Some of the protests were organized by groups such as Students for Justice in Palestine (SJP), Jewish Voice for Peace, IfNotNow, and the Young Democratic Socialists of America.
 According to The Jerusalem Post, in a press conference protesters at Harvard called the campus occupation movement a "student intifada", (Note: The Arabic term intifada means roughly "uprising" and is often used in the context of Palestinian uprisings in the Israeli-Palestinian conflict.) a term echoed by protesters at George Washington University, Stanford University, Indiana University Bloomington, and Palestinians in Gaza, while calling for an escalation in protests.
 Protesters also identified a wide range of other ideologies that motivated them, such as anti-racism, intersectionality, anti-colonialism, anti-imperialism, police and prison abolitionism, eco-socialism, indigenous rights, and freedom of expression.
 Protesters also criticized President Joe Biden and his administration's support for Israel.

 As part of the occupations, protesters hosted teach-ins, interfaith prayer, and musical performances.
 Some protests invited people to tour or speak, such as Palestinian photojournalist Motaz Azaiza, who was invited to and visited Columbia's protest.
 The Palestinian activist Linda Sarsour said, "These young people are reaffirming and demonstrating that the tide is shifting on Palestine, that the Palestinian people have solidarity not just across the United States of America, but across the world".

 At Columbia, protesters who breached Hamilton Hall wrote revolutionary slogans (e.g., "Political power comes from the barrel of a gun") on blackboards.
 One group involved in the protest movement, Columbia University Apartheid Divest, grew more supportive of armed resistance led by Hamas and the October 7 attacks over the course of 2024.
 Within Our Lifetime leader Nerdeen Kiswani, who arrived at the Columbia encampment in April, called for Palestine liberation "'by any means necessary', including armed resistance".
 Her group formed from CUNY SJP, which targeted the Brooklyn Museum in May 2024.